weweb-assets/ww-chat/AI.md

 Special Features:

--   Names and avatars are resolved from Participant Data; no message-level name mapping is required
 -   **Debounced Updates** - When user settings change, all messages from the current user are automatically updated with the new settings after a 1-second delay to prevent excessive updates
 -   **Self-Contained Messages** - Each message is self-contained with user information, eliminating dependency on external user storage
 -   User status indicator (online, offline, away, busy) with automatic fallback handling